JKBGIT1/terraform_diplomovka/README.md

 * terraform apply -auto-approve

 ## How to use the project
+Before you start using the functionality of the data lake, I advise you to wait at least 30 seconds after deploying the infrastructure.

 The service for uploading files is exposed on http://localhost:80/file .
 If you want to upload the file to the running instace of the data lake, you have to invoke a POST request on http://localhost:80/file/upload .
 The body of this request should contain the file, which you want to upload to the data lake.
 This file should be located under "file" parameter, as you can see on the image under.